ArmandBernard/teaching-coding/React/ReactAdvanced.md

 # Mounting and unmounting

+The concepts of mounting and unmounting components is somewhat important when it comes to state management, component life-cycle and clean-up.

 Mounting occurs when a component is loaded into a page or parent component.

 Unmounting happens when changing pages or when conditionally un-rendered.